kubesphere/notification-manager/docs/crds/receiver.md

 A pushover receiver allows the user to define:

-- `alertSelector` - The label selector used to filter notifications, more information see [notification filter](#Notification-filter).
+- `alertSelector` - The label selector used to filter notifications.
+For more information, please refer to [notification filter](#Notification-filter).
 - `enabled` - Whether to enable receiver.
 - [profiles](#User-Profile) - The profile of users who will receive the notifications.
-- `pushoverConfigSelector` - The label selector used to get `Config`, more information see [this](#How-to-select-config).
+- `pushoverConfigSelector` - The label selector used to get `Config`.
+For more information, please refer to [this](#How-to-select-config).
-- `template` - The name of the template that generated notifications, more information see [template](../template.md).
+- `template` - The name of the template that generated notifications.
+For more information, please refer to [template](../template.md).
 - `titleTemplate` - The name of the template that generated message title.
-- `tmplText` - The configmap that the template text file be in, more information see [template](../template.md).
+- `tmplText` - The configmap that the template text file be in.
+For more information, please refer to [template](../template.md).

 ### User Profile